FAQs

 See: The Faculty

 21. What is the official language used at AUNOHR?
-Are there foreign teachers who give lessons in their mother tongue?

 The official language used at AUNOHR is Arabic; in addition to lessons in English and French.